 In our quest to find ways to boost testosterone production, and combat the effects of aging, such as andropause, our first stop is deep in the jungles of Southeast Asia.
-A small tree, the Eurycoma Longifolia Jack, or “tongkat ali,” has long been held to be a cure-all in much of the region, being used to treat everything from headaches to ulcers, and is often considered an aphrodisiac as well.
+A small tree, the Eurycoma Longifolia Jack, or “tongkat ali,” has long been held to be a in much of the region, being used to alleviate everything from headaches to ulcers, and is often considered an aphrodisiac as well.

 I feel reassured, having found so many clinical studies that back up the effects of the herb.
 If I’m spending my money and ingesting a substance, I want to know that it works scientifically, not just anecdotally.

 Tongkat Ali Production Method and Properties

 Various parts of the plant are used, including the root, bark, berries, and leaves.
 What we’re interested in is the extract from the root of the plant.
 This is particularly important to keep in mind, as many companies offer concentrates or powders made from the raw pulp, which isn’t the same.
 The active ingredients are only present in trace quantities, so processing and extracting them from the roots is necessary in order for it to have sufficient potency.